bcgov/wps/api/app/jobs/model_data.md

 ### NOAA

-We fetch [GFS model data from NCEP-NOAA](https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast).
+We fetch GFS and NAM model data from [NOMADS-NOAA](https://nomads.ncep.noaa.gov/).
 NOAA outputs only one GRIB file for all weather variables for a specific timestamp, so each of their GRIB files contains hundreds of raster bands, with one raster band for each weather variable.
-We therefore must download the entire GRIB file, even though we only need data from a small number of the raster bands in the file.
+However, NOAA has created a Perl script that allows for filtering a GRIB file to only retrieve certain raster bands.
+We use this filtering as we only need a very small subset of the ~600 band layers available.
+We also use a geographic "subregion" filter to only retrieve GRIB data for BC.
+The values used are:

+Top latitude: 60
+Left longitude: -139
+Right longitude: -114
+Bottom latitude: 48

+#### GFS

-Specifically, we fetch GFS model data on a 0.5&deg; scale, based on the request of staff forecasters.
-We fetch the data from [this server](https://www.ncei.noaa.gov/data/global-forecast-system/access/grid-004-0.5-degree/forecast/).
+We fetch GFS model data on a 0.25&deg; scale (roughly equivalent to 24km at the centre of BC).

 ##### Model Run Cycles